 Once again the unthinkable has happened.
 Yet this is the way we now think of the world since 9/11.
-Another beautiful day ripped apart by explosions that tore the lives of innocent bystanders.
+Another beautiful day ripped apart by the attacks of evil people.
 Unthinkable.
 Shameful.
 Treacherous.

 There is a word for this: treachery.
 But what do you do on the other side of the terrorist’s attack?
 What can we say in the face of pure treachery?

 David knew about treachery.
 He was terrorized by his enemies, and wrote Psalm 25, a prayer that any of us who are in pain and anguish today could pray: